ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 *Note: Holding down `Shift` allows for a precise 0.1 value adjustment over the standard 1 value adjustment.*

 The common notation to represent a difficulty setting and its value is the setting's abbreviation followed by the setting's value.
-For example, `CS4` and `HP4.3` would be a beatmap with a circle size of 4 and HP Drain Rate of 4.3 respectively.
-In theory, negative difficulty settings may look like `AR-2` for an approach rate of -2.
+For example, `CS4` and `HP4.3` would be a beatmap with a Circle Size of 4 and HP Drain Rate of 4.3 respectively.
+In theory, negative difficulty settings may look like `AR-2` for an Approach Rate of -2.

 ### HP Drain Rate